 Hidden Markov Models (HMMs) are largely the de facto tool of choice when analyzing time series data, but the standard HMM formulation has several undesirable properties.
 The number of hidden states must be known ahead of time (or chosen using model selection), inference is often costly and subject to local minima when algorithms like Expectation-Maximization are used, and segment lengths are inherently geometrically distributed.
-Nonparametric Bayesian models like the HDP-HMM [8] relax some of these conditions, but incur a new set of challenges, including the need for MCMC-based inference.
+Nonparametric Bayesian models like the HDP-HMM [7] relax some of these conditions, but incur a new set of challenges, including the need for MCMC-based inference.
 In settings where the primary objective is to identify model changes without considering shared hidden states across segments, changepoint detection methods can be a more appropriate algorithmic choice.

-Frequentist approaches to changepoint detection and piecewise regression include methods such as PELT [11] that can perform exact inference in linear time over a wide range of cost functions.
-Alternately, Chopin [5] introduces a Bayesian changepoint detection algorithm that uses a recursive filtering approach, but requires MCMC steps for parameter inference.
-Building on this work, Fearnhead and Liu present an approximate Bayesian changepoint detection algorithm [7] that can perform online inference efficiently, finding the distribution of locations of the changepoints and the model parameters of each segment using computational time linear in the number of observations.
+Frequentist approaches to changepoint detection and piecewise regression include methods such as PELT [10] that can perform exact inference in linear time over a wide range of cost functions.
+Alternately, Chopin [4] introduces a Bayesian changepoint detection algorithm that uses a recursive filtering approach, but requires MCMC steps for parameter inference.
+Building on this work, Fearnhead and Liu present an approximate Bayesian changepoint detection algorithm [6] that can perform online inference efficiently, finding the distribution of locations of the changepoints and the model parameters of each segment using computational time linear in the number of observations.
 However, this work requires that model parameters can be marginalized.
-This technique has been used in related work to detect

-1Scott Niekum and Christopher G. Atkeson are with the Robotics Institute, Carnegie Mellon University, Pittsburgh, PA 15213, USA sniekum@cmu.edu changes in the abstraction that underlies a value function [12].
-Other approaches to multiple model fitting have been proposed, such as MultiRANSAC [19], but cannot take advantage of the time-series nature of our setting.
+This technique has been used in related work to detect changes in the abstraction that underlies a value function [?].
+Other approaches to multiple model fitting have been proposed, such as MultiRANSAC [17], but cannot take advantage of the time-series nature of our setting.